Black Tea

 Improve Gut Health

-The Theabrownins in black tea can lower certain bacteria that affect bile acids, which helps manage cholesterol and improves metabolism
+The Theabrownins in black tea can reduce some bacteria that influence bile acids.
+This helps control cholesterol and boosts metabolism.

 Helps Reduce Weight